dnsimple/dnsimple-support/content/articles/vanity-nameservers.markdown

 You can configure vanity name servers on your domain(s) in DNSimple by visiting the <label>DNS</label> tab on the domain's management page and clicking <label>Configure name servers</label> on the <label>Vanity name servers</label> card.

 <info>
-Vanity name servers are available as an option on [our Enterprise tier](https://dnsimple.com/pricing).
-Please [contact sales](https://dnsimple.com/sales) for more information.
+Vanity name servers are available as an option on on certain plans.
+[See the differences between plans](/articles/dnsimple-plans/).
 </info>

 ![Vanity Name Server card](/files/vanity-name-servers-card-enable.png)